Smells Like Delish

 You can make this ham without a glaze.
 However, the glaze will add a lot of flavor to the ham.
 Making a double smoked ham glaze is easy.
 Just blend together a fruit or orange juice and some honey for a super simple glaze.

-Smoked Turkey Stuffing
+Homemade Smoked Turkey Rub

 uncovered double smoked ham with glaze in a baking pan on a grill.